2 Workflow

 bb _extensions/scicloj/bb/babqua-lifecycle.bb stopWhile the persistent session is running, defs and requires carry across renders the way they would in any Clojure REPL — removing (def x 42) from a block doesn’t unbind x until you reset.

-That’s the standard Clojure-ecosystem feel; if you’d rather have a fresh process per save, add this to your document’s frontmatter:
+That’s the standard Clojure-ecosystem feel; if you’d rather have a fresh process per save (one-shot semantics, even with the session running), add this to your document’s frontmatter:

 babqua: